-- Examine attributes of leaders and followers and their ability to positively influence practice and evolving leadership.
+- Examine attributes of leaders and followers and their ability to positively influence practice.

-- Assess a situation in a practice setting that needs changing and identify areas of resistance and strategies to reduce resistance to change.
+- Assess the change process in a practice setting and identify areas of resistance and strategies to reduce resistance.

-- Analyze the concept of power as a leadership characteristic.
+- Analyze the concepts of power and vision in promoting leadership excellence.

-- Investigate factors associated with organizational culture and diversity that affect performance.
+- Explore factors associated with organizational culture and diversity that affect performance.

-- Propose a personal plan for leadership development that attends to empowerment, mentoring, role modeling, networking, self-assessment and continued renewal.
+- Propose a personal plan for leadership development that attends to vision, empowerment, mentoring, role modeling, networking, self-assessment, and continued renewal.

 *Disclaimer: Course content and outcomes may vary and are subject to change without notice.